Women who dare dissent targeted for abuse by Yemen's rebels

 Women who dare dissent, or even enter the public sphere, have become targets in an escalating crackdown by the Houthis.

-“Many had it worse than me,” said al-Huri, 33, who survived three months in detention until she confessed on camera to fabricated prostitution charges, a grave insult in conservative Yemen.
+“Many had it worse than me,” said al-Huri, 33, who survived three months in detention until she confessed on camera to fabricated prostitution charges.

-Long-held traditions and tribal protections once guarded women from detention and abuse, but those taboos are succumbing to the pressures of war.

-“This is the darkest age for Yemeni women,” said Rasha Jarhum, founder of the Peace Track Initiative, which lobbies for women’s inclusion in peace talks between the Houthis and Yemen’s internationally recognized government.
+“This is the darkest age for Yemeni women,” said Rasha Jarhum, founder of the Peace Track Initiative, which lobbies for women’s inclusion in peace talks between Houthis and the internationally recognized government.

-“It used to be shameful for even traffic police to stop a woman.”
+Conservative estimates of women currently detained range from 200 to 350 in the Sanaa area alone, according to multiple rights groups.

+Noura al-Jarwi, head of the Women for Peace in Yemen Coalition, has documented 33 cases of rape and eight instances of women debilitated by torture.

 Systematic arrests and prisons rife with torture have been central to war efforts by both sides, the Iranian-backed Houthis and the Saudi-led coalition trying to oust them, the AP has found.

-Yet the intimidation campaign against women, observers say, is unique to rebel-held areas.
+But the intimidation campaign against women is unique to rebel-held areas, observers say.

-Estimates of women currently detained range from 200 to 350 in the governorate of Sanaa alone, according to multiple rights groups.
-The Yemeni Organization for Combating Human Trafficking says that’s likely an undercount.

-Other provinces are more difficult to pin down.
-Noura al-Jarwi, head of the Women for Peace in Yemen Coalition, estimates that over 100 women are detained in Dhamar province south of the capital, a major crossing point from government-controlled areas into Houthi-run territory.

-Al-Jarwi, who runs an informal support group in Cairo for women released from Houthi detention, has documented 33 cases of rape and eight instances of women debilitated by torture.

 The AP met with six former detainees who managed to flee to Cairo before the coronavirus pandemic grounded flights and closed borders.
-Their accounts are supported by a recent report from a U.N. panel of experts, which said sexual violations may amount to war crimes.
+Their accounts are supported by a recent report from a U.N. panel of experts.

 One woman, a former history teacher who asked not to be identified to protect family in Yemen, was swept up in a crackdown on protests in December 2017.